Selçuk Hatun

 Selçuk Hatun (سلچوق خاتون; c.
-1407 – 25 October 1485) was an Ottoman princess, the daughter of Ottoman Sultan Mehmed I and one of his concubine, Kumru Hatun.
+1407 – 25 October 1485) was an Ottoman princess, the daughter of Ottoman Sultan Mehmed I and one of his concubines, Kumru Hatun.
 She was the half-sister of Sultan Murad II.

 Early life

 Selçuk Hatun was born in 1407 in Merzifon.
 Her father was Mehmed I and her mother was the concubine Kumru Hatun.

 Due to Ottoman Interregnum, her father resided in the different places.
 After the political turmoil ended with her father defeating his brothers in 1413, he finally succeeded the throne and Selçuk Hatun moved to Edirne in the Edirne Palace and spent her childhood years there.
 After her father's death in 1421, her older half-brother Murad II succeeded to the throne and she moved to Bursa.

 Marriages

 In 1425, her brother arranged her marriage to Taceddin Ibrahim II Bey, he was the son of Candaroğlu İsfendiyar Bey, the ruler of Kastamonu and Sinop.
 She was eighteen years old at the time of her marriage, following her wedding she moved to Kastamonu.

 Together with Ibrahim Bey, she had six children, three sons and three daughters.
 Her sons included Orhan Bey, Emir Yusuf Bey and Ishak Bali Bey, all of her sons died in childhood and infancy.
 Their daughters included Paşa Melek Hatun, Hafsa Hatun and Hatice Hanzade Hatun, who was the only one among her children to survive into adulthood.

 After the death of her father-in-law in 1439, her husband Ibrahim Bey, became the ruler of Kastamonu.
 After his death, she moved back to Bursa in 1443.
 In the same year she remarried with Beylerbeyi Karaca Pasha, who died in the battle of Varna in 1444.
 In 1445, Selçuk give birth a posthumously daughter, Hundi Hatun.